/ Girolibero / to know pack

 Saily, global coverage and lots of security

-Why we like it: although we haven’t personally tested this eSim, it comes highly recommended by several trusted travelers, which gives us confidence in its reliability.
-The key benefits include ease of use, excellent coverage, and competitive pricing, making it an appealing choice for many travelers.
+Why we like it: although we haven’t personally tested this eSim, several trusted travelers highly recommend it, which gives us confidence in its reliability.
+Its key benefits include ease of use, excellent coverage, and competitive pricing, making it an appealing choice for many travelers.

 In a word: recommended.